GraphiteEditor/Graphite/website/content/about.md

 <img src="https://static.graphite.rs/content/about/core-team-photo-keavon-chambers.avif" onerror="this.onerror = null; this.src = this.src.replace('.avif', '.png')" alt="Photo of Keavon Chambers" />

-## Keavon Chambers <span class="flag" title="American">🇺🇸</span>
+## Keavon Chambers

-*@Keavon*
+*@Keavon* <span class="flag" title="American">🇺🇸</span>

-### Founder

-*UI & product design, frontend engineering*
+*Founder, UI & product design, frontend engineering*

 Keavon is a creative generalist with a love for the fusion of arts and technology.
-Photographer, UX and graphic designer, technical artist, game developer, and everything in-between— he is equal parts designer and engineer.
+UX and graphic designer, photographer, game developer, technical artist, and everything in between— he is equal parts designer and engineer.
 His multidisciplinary background in the digital arts is aptly suited for concocting the unique vision needed to bring Graphite to fruition.

 </div>
 <div class="section" id="dennis">

 <img src="https://static.graphite.rs/content/about/core-team-photo-dennis-kobert.avif" onerror="this.onerror = null; this.src = this.src.replace('.avif', '.png')" alt="Photo of Dennis Kobert" />

-## Dennis Kobert <span class="flag" title="German">🇩🇪</span>
+## Dennis Kobert

-*@TrueDoctor*
+*@TrueDoctor* <span class="flag" title="German">🇩🇪</span>

-### Lead Engineer

 *Graphene node engine, research, architecture*